Reno–Tahoe International Airport: Early years

 The airport was built in 1929 by Boeing Transport Inc. and named Hubbard Field after Boeing Air Transport VP and air transport pioneer Eddie Hubbard.
 It was acquired by United Airlines in 1936 and purchased by the City of Reno in 1953.
 The August 1953 OAG shows 15 scheduled departures each weekday; ten years later there were 28.

-Jets (United 727s) arrived in June 1964; runway 16 (now 16R) was extended southward from 7800 to 9000 feet around that time.
-The airport didn't rate a nonstop to Los Angeles until 1969; a nonstop to Chicago began in 1970.
+Jets (United 727s) arrived in June 1964; runway 16 (now 17R) was extended southward from 7800 to 9000 feet around that time.
+The airport didn't have a nonstop to Los Angeles until 1969; a nonstop to Chicago began in 1970.

 The first terminal building was completed in time for the 1960 Winter Olympics held in Squaw Valley, California in 1960.
 The present ticketing lobby and concourses were built in 1979.
 The airport received its current name in 1994 (which honors both the city and the nearby popular tourist destination Lake Tahoe), when the terminal was named in honor of retired Air Force Reserve Major General and former U.S. Senator Howard Cannon.
 Prior to that the airport itself was named Cannon International Airport.

-Reno–Tahoe International was the hub of Reno Air, a now-defunct airline that had MD-80s and MD-90s to many cities until it was bought by American Airlines and later disposed of, in 2001.
+Reno–Tahoe International was the hub of Reno Air, a now-defunct airline that flew MD-80s and MD-90s to many cities until it was bought by American Airlines and later disposed of, in 2001.
 Reno Air's first flight was on July 1, 1992, and its last flight was August 30, 1999.
 On New Year's Eve of 2003, Continental Airlines completed the installation of self check-in in the continental United States at Reno International.